RasaHQ/rasa-demo/data/nlu/nlu.md

 - About [Core](product)
 - Can I build a FAQ robot with Rasa?
 - Can you shw me some information about intallation?
+- I wanted to build a bot my product customer support
 - Can you tell me more about [NLU](product)?
 - Get started
 - HOW CAN i connect to rasa